EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 The following null hypotheses were formulated to guide the study.

-(i) There is no significant difference between the mean achievement scores of students taught Simple Harmonic Motion using laboratory method and those taught using demonstration method.
+(i) There is no significant difference between the mean achievement scores of students taught Simple Harmonic Motion using the laboratory method and those taught using the demonstration method.

 1.6 Significance of the Study

-The study might be of benefit to physic teachers, students, teachers in different fields of specialization curriculum planners and developers, government and educationist.
-The study will help both science and non-science teachers to select the best teaching method from the variety of teaching methods to effect a change in the learners life.
-It will also help teachers to improvise instructional package in the absence of the standardized ones for effective teaching and lesson delivery.
-For students, it will contribute toward improving student’s performance in simple Harmonic Motion and in physics generally.
-It will make teaching of physics and other science related subjects interesting, attractive, concrete, and get students activity involved in teaching and learning processes.
+The study might be of benefit to physics teachers, students, teachers in different fields of specialization curriculum planners and developers, and government educationists.
+The study will help both science and non-science teachers to select the best teaching method from the variety of teaching methods to effect a change in the learner's life.
+It will also help teachers to improvise an instructional package in the absence of the standardised ones for effective teaching and lesson delivery.
+For students, it will contribute toward improving students’s performance in simple Harmonic Motion and in physics generally.
+It will make teaching of physics and other science-related subjects interesting, attractive, and concrete, and get students actively involved in teaching and learning processes.

-The study might also help government to see the need for organizing in service training, workshops and seminars to all teachers on the selection and application of appropriate teaching methods in their respective field of specialization.
+The study might also help the government to see the need for organising in-service training, workshops and seminars for all teachers on the selection and application of appropriate teaching methods in their respective field of specialisation.
 The study will also help curriculum planners/developers to improve on the curriculum contents and method of teaching.

 1.7 Delimitation of the Study

-The study was delimited to the effects of laboratory and demonstration methods on academic performance of physics students in the concept of Simple Harmonic Motion in senior secondary schools in Uruan Local Government of Akwa Ibom State.
+The study was delimited to the effects of laboratory and demonstration methods on the academic performance of physics students in the concept of Simple Harmonic Motion in senior secondary schools in Uruan Local Government of Akwa Ibom State.
 Only senior secondary two physics students were used for the study.
-Factors affecting students’ performance in physics such as teaching methods, Gender, and school location and students’ retention level are also within the scope of the study.
+Factors affecting students’ performance in physics, such as teaching methods, Gender, school location and students’ retention level, are also within the scope of the study.

 1.9 Definition of Terms

-1.9.2 Demonstration method: It is the method of teaching in which the teacher/students models the correct techniques or procedure for doing something.
+1.9.2 Demonstration method: It is the method of teaching in which the teacher/students model the correct techniques or procedure for doing something.

-1.9.3 Students Achievement: It is the level of performance of students indicated by their scores on the specific subject matter using achievement Test (AT)
+1.9.3 Students Achievement: It is the level of performance of students indicated by their scores on the specific subject matter using an achievement Test (AT).

 .